19 Travel Trends for 2022

 82% of consumers trust a company more if they are involved with social media.
 (Forbes)

 Speaking of social proof, it’s impossible to deny how important social media is for marketing today.
 This applies to nearly all industries, but maybe more so in service industries.
-Here is why: they require the businesses to maintain great relationships with the customers and put them at the center as much as possible.
+Here is why: they require businesses to maintain great relationships with the customers and put them at the center as much as possible.

-Social media allows companies to directly engage with the target audiences and even create a community around the brand on certain social media platforms.
+Social media allows companies to engage directly with the target audiences and even create a community around the brand on certain social media platforms.

 What to learn: You better keep up with the trends and demands of the customer base and adapt more quickly to their needs.
 As a result, you build stronger and lasting relationships with your current and potential customer base.

 Europeans' intentions for outbound travel are now almost 90 percent of the pre-Corona level, while Americans' are around 70 percent and Asians' over 60 percent.
 (IPK International)

 Europe and the US were among the places where the coronavirus spread most rapidly at the beginning of the pandemic around early 2020.
 But they were also as quick to respond to the pandemic with effective public health and safety measures.

 Last year, countries such as Mexico and Turkey got more tourists as a result of the lack of restrictions.
 However, it may change.
 EU countries are now vaccinating the population under 12, which has resulted in an overall increase in public health and a decrease in anxiety regarding travel plans.

 What to learn: Along with the vaccination and upon opening the borders, people started to feel eager to travel.
 After a long time, international tourist arrivals can be unexpectedly busy.